 The Corporation recognizes and embraces the benefits of having diversity on the Board and in senior management.
 Diversity is important to ensure that members of the Board and senior management possess the necessary range of perspectives, experience and expertise required to achieve the Corporation's objectives and deliver for its stakeholders.
+Diversity criteria, including age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, race, sexual orientation, socio-economic status and other characteristics, are important elements and diversity is considered as part of any director search process including when using external search firms.
 The Corporation believes that diversity mitigates the risk of group think, ensures that the Corporation has the opportunity to benefit from all available talent and enhances, among other things, its organizational strength, problem-solving ability and opportunity for innovation.

 It is an objective of the Diversity Policy that diversity be considered in determining the optimal composition of the Board.
 In reviewing Board composition and identifying suitable candidates for Board appointment or nomination for election to the Board, candidates will be selected based on merit and against objective criteria.
-Accordingly, the Corporation does not have a formal target regarding women on the Board, but due regard will be given within the appointment or nomination process to the benefits of diversity in order to enable the Board to discharge its duties and responsibilities effectively.
+Accordingly, the Corporation does not have a formal target regarding diverse groups or women on the Board, but due regard will be given within the appointment or nomination process to the benefits of diversity in order to enable the Board to discharge its duties and responsibilities effectively.
 The Corporation recognizes that gender diversity is a significant aspect of diversity and acknowledges the important role that women with the appropriate competencies and skills can play in contributing to diversity of perspective in the boardroom.
 Although the Corporation does not have a formal target regarding women on the Board, the selection process for new Board nominees involves ensuring at least one female candidate is included on the short-list identifying potential Board nominees.
 If, at the end of the selection process, no female candidates are selected, the Board must be satisfied that there are objective reasons to support this determination.

-Currently, the Board includes three female members, representing 43% of the board.
+Currently, the Board includes three female members, representing 50% of the board.

 It is also an objective of the Corporation's diversity policy that diversity be considered in connection with succession planning and the appointment of members of the Corporation's senior management.
 The Corporation recognizes that gender diversity is a significant aspect of diversity and acknowledges the important role that women with the appropriate competencies and skills can play in contributing to diversity of perspective in senior management positions.
 The Corporation does not have a formal target regarding women in executive positions because the Board does not believe that targets necessarily result in the identification or selection of the best candidates.
-However, in order to promote the specific objective of gender diversity in senior management, the Corporation (i) continues to implement policies which address impediments to gender diversity in the workplace and review their availability and utilization; (ii) proactively identifies high-potential women for leadership training programs and encourages them to apply for more senior roles; (iii) has developed flexible scheduling programs and other family friendly policies for mid-career women to assist with recruitment and retention; (iv) regularly reviews the proportion (in percentage terms) of persons at all levels of the Corporation who are women; (v) monitors effectiveness of, and continues to expand on, existing initiatives designed to identify, support and develop talented women with senior management potential; and (vi) continues to identify new ways to entrench diversity as a cultural priority across the Corporation.
+However, in order to promote the specific objective of gender diversity in senior management, the Corporation: (i) continues to implement policies which address impediments to gender diversity in the workplace and review their availability and utilization; (ii) proactively identifies high-potential women for leadership training programs and encourages them to apply for more senior roles; (iii) has developed flexible scheduling programs and other family friendly policies for mid-career women to assist with recruitment and retention; (iv) regularly reviews the proportion (in percentage terms) of persons at all levels of the Corporation who are women; (v) monitors effectiveness of, and continues to expand on, existing initiatives designed to identify, support and develop talented women with senior management potential; and (vi) continues to identify new ways to entrench diversity as a cultural priority across the Corporation.